morshedalamdev/mamorshedalam/README.md

 Assalamualaikum Wa Rahmatullah Wa Barakatuh,<br>

-I'm a <b>Web Developer</b> with 4 years of experience.
+I'm a <b>Web Developer</b> since 2019.
 And also studying Computer Technology.
 I have developed a strong understanding of front-end technologies and their integration with back-end systems.

 As an experienced Front End Developer, I am well-versed in <b>HTML 5, CSS 3, and JavaScript (ES6)</b> and I have worked extensively with popular front-end frameworks such as <b>React JS, Redux, Tailwind CSS, and Bootstrap.</b> I have also had a great deal of experience working with <b>Node JS</b> and I have used databases like <b>MongoDB and Firebase.</b>

-My expertise in front-end technologies also includes <i>responsive design, cross-browser compatibility, and SEO-optimised code,</i> which I believe are essential skills for this role.
-I take pride in staying up-to-date with the latest trends and best practices in front-end development to ensure that I can deliver top-quality work to my clients.
+My expertise in front-end technologies also includes <i>responsive design, cross-browser compatibility, and SEO-optimised code.</i> I take pride in staying up-to-date with the latest trends and best practices in front-end development to ensure that I can deliver top-quality work to my clients.

+Along with technical expertise, I bring a positive attitude, excellent communication skills, and the ability to work well under pressure.
+I also have a strong focus on meeting deadlines and delivering quality results.
+Furthermore, my passion for web development and new technologies makes me eager to take on new challenges and opportunities to grow my skills.

 #### Find Me On :